lakshaykamat/xml-workflow-data/README.md

 # XML Dataset Generator

+**EXCLUSIVELY FOR BUSINESS USE ONLY**

-A Python tool for generating machine learning datasets from XML validation errors.
-This tool processes XML documents with validation errors and creates structured datasets with highlighted problematic elements.
+A proprietary Python tool developed exclusively for internal business operations to generate machine learning training datasets from XML validation errors.
+This internal business tool processes XML documents with validation errors and creates structured datasets with highlighted problematic elements for AI model training purposes within our organization only.